equal1/colibri/README.md

      conda activate colibri
    ```
    Note: You you made any mistake when working with conda you can simply delete the miniconda directory and start over without any issues.
 7. Open the project in your code editor.
-For VS CODE you can do this by running the following command in the root directory of the project:
+For VSCode you can do this by running the following command in the root directory of the project:
    ```bash
      code .
    ```